- Posted by Paulo on October 31, 2017

 Of course, we know automatic compiling might not be everyone's cup of tea.
 Personal preference or even different projects might make auto compiling a less than ideal match for your workflow.
 We also really don't want to be too intrusive, so we've opted to have the feature "off" by default for ShareLaTeX users.
 Do try it out, though—and, please, be assured that you can always turn it off.

 This is just one of the many steps until we reach an integrated and improved service, the best of both Overleaf and ShareLaTeX (and even better, we hope).
-We believe that, as is, this is already a great improvement for ShareLaTeX users, but we really want to hear your opinion: if you’re a regular ShareLaTeX user, what do you think about this?
+We believe that, as is, this is already a great improvement for ShareLaTeX users, but we really want to hear your opinion: if you're a regular ShareLaTeX user, what do you think about this feature?
 Have you tried it?
-And as an Overleaf user, how’s your experience with automatic compiling been?
+And if you're an Overleaf user, how's your experience with automatic compiling been?
 Any suggestions on how we could improve it?
 Please, fill in our very quick survey and help us shape the new, integrated service.

 Sign up for a free account and receive regular updatesS’inscrire

 Overleaf is GratuitNew to LaTeX?